 Best Hidden Gem: The fact that NOTHING is hidden – it’s all out there for folks to see, listen and learn from.
 (You go Guillermo!)

-Worth the Moola: Look, I’m not denying that the Weinstein bros have created an amazing library and have cultivated and nurtured some of the most amazing talent over their years, but in the case of del Toro and "Mimic" let’s be frank - they f#ucked up.
+Worth the Moola: Look, I’m not denying that the Weinstein Bros. have created an amazing library and have cultivated and nurtured some of the most amazing talent over their years, but in the case of del Toro and "Mimic" let’s be frank - they f#ucked up.
 And the hell they put movie lover del Toro through during the making of "Mimic" is sad and shameful BEYOND belief.
-But the filmmaking master has the last laugh and this five-star director’s cut (which he claims is “95%” or “as close as we’re ever gonna get to it!”) is the proof positive – even the all powerful Weinstein 'get me the Oscar' boys can’t keep an inspire film man down.
+But the filmmaking master has the last laugh and this five-star director’s cut (which he claims is “95%” or “as close as we’re ever gonna get to it!”) is the proof positive – even the all powerful Weinstein 'get me the Oscar' boys can’t keep an inspired film man down.